Personal Executive Governance OS

 Say what matters

-Goals, constraints, protected time, risk boundaries, and current circumstance become the operating context.
+Goals, constraints, protected time, risk boundaries, and current reality become the operating context.

 Get one directive

-One action small enough to do now, with the reason, fallback, stop condition, and deferrals made explicit.
+PEGO makes the next call and gives you one action with the reason, fallback, stop condition, and deferrals explicit.

 Improve the next call